The 2020 Tennessee Star Constitution Bee is open for registration!

 Judges will include local teachers, attorneys, and editors from The Tennessee Star.

-Star News Digital Media, Inc., the parent corporation of The Tennessee Star, will sponsor Constitution Bees in three other states in the 2019-2020 academic year: Michigan, Minnesota, and Ohio.
+The Star News Education Foundation, will sponsor Constitution Bees in three other states in 2020: Michigan, Minnesota, and Ohio.

 Residents of other states interested in operating Star News Constitution Bees in their states are invited to apply for licensing rights in their states for the 2020 Star News National Constitutional Bee.
 State license agreements will be available in January 2020, and will include training sessions conducted in Nashville during the April 25 2020 Tennessee Star Constitution Bee.